-These fun enrichment activities incorporate themes and concepts covered in the Together Counts elementary school curriculum.
+These enrichment activities incorporate themes and concepts covered in the Together Counts curriculm.
 Designed to be as flexible as possible for use in a range of community programs, or at home, they may be used to reinforce concepts learned during the school day or as stand-alone lessons and activities.
 The "Activity Basket" and "Recipe Basket" are designed to work as stand-alone additions to your program, or work with our full program modules.